abhinavsreesan/obsidian-notes/Data Warehousing/Stages of Data Models.md

 There are three main stages of Data Models:

-###  **Conceptual Data Model**

-A conceptual data model identifies the highest-level relationships between the different entities.
-Features of conceptual data model include:

--   Includes the important entities and the relationships among them.
--   No attribute is specified.
--   No primary key is specified.

-The figure below is an example of a conceptual data model.

 ### Conceptual Data Model
 A conceptual data model identifies the highest-level relationships between the different entities.
 Features of conceptual data model include: